mykakugaya/cs460-photoshare/README.md

 __Like functionality.__ We want to add a Like functionality.
 If a user likes a photo, should be able to add a like to the photo.
 Also, we must be able to see how many likes a photo has and the users that liked this photo.
 Users cannot like their own photos.

-## Starting the Flask Server
-1. Run `pipenv install` to create a virtualenv for this project and install the required dependencies.
-  You may need to install pipenv first (`pip install --user pipenv`).
-2. Run schema.sql script in MySQL Workbench to initialize the photoshare db.
-3. Open `app.py` and change `app.config['MYSQL_DATABASE_PASSWORD'] = 'cs460'` to be your MySQL root password.
-4. Run `pipenv run python app.py` to start the server on http://localhost:5000 (open browser).

 ## Contributors:
 - Myka Kugaya (mkugaya@bu.edu)